This week I would like to discuss negative feelings and emotion.

 Using Your Feelings

-With this being said, it is so important to listen to both your perceived positive and negative feelings to know what’s right and wrong in your life.
-They will help you move forward in your life rather than remaining bored, frustrated or stuck in a situation that does not bring you joy.
+With this being said, it is so important to listen to both your perceived positive and negative feelings.
+This will allow you to know what’s right and wrong in your life.
+They will help you move forward in your life rather than remaining stuck in a situation that does not make you happy.

-Remember to listen to your feelings and rather than try and run away from them, find out what it is that your feelings are trying to tell you; From your heart into your mind.
+Remember to listen to your feelings.
+Rather than try and run away from them, find out what it is that your feelings are trying to tell you; From your heart into your mind.